 NHS to decide on deployment

-The changes to the Human Medicines Regulations 2012 apply across the UK but it will be the NHS in each of the four countries to decide details of which other should be deployed and be trained to administer COVID-19 or flu vaccines, according to the DH.
+The changes to the Human Medicines Regulations 2012 apply across the UK but it will be the NHS in each of the four countries to decide who should be deployed and trained to administer COVID-19 or flu vaccines, according to the DH.